Snergster/virl_packet/README.md

 10. Go back to the virl_packet directory level and make copies of the following files:

-   LINUX AND MAC USERS `cp variables.tf.orig variables.tf`, `cp passwords.tf.org passwords.tf`, `cp settings.tf.orig settings.tf`.
+   LINUX AND MAC USERS - `cp variables.tf.orig variables.tf`, `cp passwords.tf.org passwords.tf`, `cp settings.tf.orig settings.tf`.

-   WINDOWS USERS `copy variables.tf.orig variables.tf`, `copy passwords.tf.org passwords.tf`, `copy settings.tf.orig settings.tf`.
+   WINDOWS USERS - `copy variables.tf.orig variables.tf`, `copy passwords.tf.org passwords.tf`, `copy settings.tf.orig settings.tf`.

-11. edit the files
+11. Edit the files
   1. `variables.tf` and alter salt_id so that it contains you VIRL license key file name (xxxxxxxx.virl.info, the 'xxxxxxxx' is your salt_id - DO NOT INCLUDE THE '.PEM' EXTENSION)
   2. `password.tf` adjust these to suit your needs (stick to numbers and letters for now please)
   3. `settings.tf` - replace the packet_api `default` field with your packet_api_key.
 You can also adjust the 'dead_mans_timer' value and the 'packet_machine_type' that will be used with the VIRL server is created.